SovereignCloudStack/standards/Tests/iaas/flavor-naming/README.md

 - `flavor-names-openstack.py`, a script that connects to an OpenStack environment and checks the syntax of all publicly available flavors.

+Besides, it contains the scripts `flavor-name-check.py` and `flavor-name-describe.py`, which have been superseded by `cli.py`, and it contains `flavor-form-server.py`, which is a most simple webserver that can be used to test the `flavor-form.py` CGI script.

 ## cli.py

 The command-line syntax of this script is best shown via the built-in help function: